KalXD-g/Tracker/README.md

-# Tracker
+# Path Tracker Project
+## What It Is
+Welcome to the Path Tracker Project!
+This is a handy tool that helps you track and visualize different paths—like a treasure map, but without the pirates!
+It uses some interesting ideas from science, showing how things can exist in many places at once.

+## Features
-A simple tracker algorithm that can track multiple paths until the goal's reached.
-(Idea inspired from Quantum Superpositions).)
+- **Path Tracking:** This project can show multiple paths at the same time, inspired by concepts from quantum superposition.
+- **Interactive Visualization:** Watch paths move and change in real-time, making it easier to understand how algorithms work.